WillAbides/setup-go-faster/README.md

   with, but if you use one of those formats you can shave an additional half second off the time.

+### Annotations for test failures

+Setup-go-faster adds annotations for test failures so they show up in your pull request.
+As of setup-go@v4.1.0, setup-go only adds annotations for build failures, not test failures.

 ### Install tip

 Setup-go-faster will install go tip from source if you set `go-version: tip`.